cdk-entest/flask-tailwind-polly/README.md

 ## Introduction

+[GitHub](https://github.com/cdk-entest/flask-tailwind-polly) this note shows how to

-- create a flask web
+- create a flask web app
 - add tailwind
 - add polly and s3 client
 - add userdata for deployment